12 Proven Advantages of Ecommerce Against Brick and Mortar

 If you currently have a brick and mortar store, and you haven’t yet made up your mind about taking your business online, now’s the time to get started.

-Here are twelve compelling advantages you would gain by taking things to the next level.
+Here are twelve compelling advantages of ecommerce you would gain by taking things to the next level.

 Aside from engaging in retail, you can develop business-to-business relationships.
 You can start the dialogue through social media or email.